abbvie-external/oracle-helpers/README.md

 # SQL Template Tag

-> ES2015 tagged template string for preparing SQL statements, works for this oracle helpers library without any issues.
+> ES2015 tagged template string for preparing SQL statements, integrated with this oracle helpers library.

 ### Modified from: